Luc-Bertin/PythonBlog/_posts/2020-12-18-hands-on-supervised-learning.md

 ## A matter of bias/variance trade-off

-Let's first go back to the data:
+Let's first go back to the data and check how are performing some KNN and Decision Tree models

 ```python
 # generate some data for the example